Esri/webhooks-samples/Developer/java/README.md

 ```
 - Restart tomcat
 - Now you should be able to access Webhook receiver by visiting `https://<machine.domain.com>:8443/WebhookListener` URL
-- You should be able to see something simiar to below on your browser
+- You should be able to see something similar to below on your browser
 <img src="../../images/WebhookListener.PNG" width="600">

 #### Step Four: Configure your Webhook with Receiver URL